North Bend, Washington: Geography

-North Bend annexed some neighborhoods near Tanner and the Stilson area July 6, 2009.
+North Bend annexed some neighborhoods near the Tanner and Stilson areas on July 6, 2009.

 Climate

-North Bend's climate is warm and generally dry during the summer when high temperatures tend to be in the 70s and mild to cold during the winter when high temperatures tend to be in the 30s and 40s.
+North Bend's climate (border between Cfb and Csb in the Köppen climate classification) is warm and generally dry during the summer when high temperatures tend to be in the 70s and mild to cold during the winter when high temperatures tend to be in the 30s and 40s.
 The town's location in the foothills means that it receives significantly higher annual precipitation than other suburbs to the west, and also translates into heavier snowfall in the winter.
 The all-time record high temperature is 115 °F set during the 2021 Western North America heat wave.
 The warmest month of the year is August with an average maximum temperature of 77 °F, while the coldest month of the year is January with an average minimum temperature of 29 °F. The annual average precipitation in North Bend is 59.1 in with 14.7 in of snowfall.
 Winter months tend to be wetter than summer months.

 Demographics

+As of the 2022 American Community Survey, there are 2,797 estimated households in North Bend with an average of 2.67 persons per household.
+The city has a median household income of $171,078.
+Approximately 6.1% of the city's population lives at or below the poverty line.
+North Bend has an estimated 71.0% employment rate, with 56.0% of the population holding a bachelor's degree or higher and 95.8% holding a high school diploma.

+2020 census

+As of the 2020 census, there were 7,461 people, 2,775 households, and 2,031 families residing in the city.
+The population density was 1716.0 PD/sqmi.
+There were 2,951 housing units.
+The racial makeup of the city was 81.2% White, 0.8% African American, 0.8% Native American, 4.1% Asian, 0.2% Pacific Islander, 2.9% from some other races and 10.1% from two or more races.
+Hispanic or Latino people of any race were 8.2% of the population.
+22.8% of residents were under the age of 18, 6.5% were under 5 years of age, and 13.0% were 65 and older.